AutumnColeman/movie_app_fancy/readme.md

 #Movie App

 ### A movie search engine application using AngularJS, UI Router, Ajax, Angular Services, and the Movie Database API.
-The application will have 3 pages (pseudo-pages):
+The application has 3 pseudo-pages:

-  * The search front page with large search box
+  * The search front page with search box
   * The search results page
   * The movie details page